typetetris/nix-flakes-beginner/README.md

 git commit -m "Initial"
 ```

 and that is that.

+Remember to "be in" the shell created by this flake, so your nix is new and shiny and
+has the appropriate experimental features activate.
+(Ignore its experimental, flakes
+are becoming the de facto standard.)

 Now we want to build that with nix.
 There are different ways to
 build rust programs with nix and I mention two of them.
 We could use the machinery
-already in place in `nixpkgs` to build a rust program, or we could use [naersk](https://github.com/nix-community/naersk).
+already in place in `nixpkgs` to build a rust program, or we could use [`naersk`](https://github.com/nix-community/naersk).

 We are going to use `naersk`.